TERMS & CONDITIONS AND

 1.4.
 For virtual interactive sessions, it is the delegate’s responsibility to make sure they have signed in with their unique link associated with their name/registration.
 If delegates share a link rather than using unique links as instructed, HCPA is entitled to charge the employer with a non-attendance fee for the learners who have not used their unique links.

 1.5.
 The person making the booking is responsible to ensure the name of the learner is spelt correctly, to ensure the correct spelling will appear on the certificate.
 If the name is misspelt and not corrected on the first day of training, or before it is registered with the awarding organisation, any requested changes will incur a cost to the delegate’s employer.
-Please note: the delegate will be required to complete additional documentation where they will provide HCPA with any other details required by the Awarding Organisation for certification and funding bodies.
+Please note: delegate’s will be required to complete additional documentation for Awarding Organisation registration and funding bodies.

 1.6.
 It is the delegate’s/manager’s responsibility to inform HCPA, at the booking stage, if the delegate has any special requirements, or if they will be accompanied by an interpreter.